Holy Basil / Tulsi

 Botanical Name: Ocimum tenuiflorum, O. sanctum L., O. grassum

 Holy basil is considered a sacred plant in the Hindu tradition and is often planted around Hindu shrines.
 The Hindu name for holy basil, Tulsi, means “the incomparable one.”
 This plant is not the same as common basil, aka sweet basil (Ocimum basilicum).
 The entire plant, from the leaves to the seeds is considered a tonic for the body, mind, and spirit.
 It is used to treat bronchitis, malaria, eczema, stomach ulcers, eye diseases, and more.
 It is especially known for treating symptoms associated with stress, anxiety, and depression.
 It can address physical, chemical, metabolic, and psychological stress.

-Below is an overview of Holy Basil / Tulsi, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
-Gain a balanced and thorough understanding of the healing properties of Holy Basil / Tulsi.
+Below is an overview of basil, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of basil.